How to create a privacy policy for your facebook page

 Whether you’re digital nomad or like to switch up the home office for your local café, it’s recommended that you set up and browse public Wi-Fi through a virtual private network.

 As a solopreneur, compliance doesn’t have to be as complicated or costly as you may think.
-To help you get started, we offer a range of simple privacy policy templates that can be easily customised for your business.
-Whether you need a policy for your blog or website terms and conditions, GetTerms has both free and comprehensive packages to suit your needs.
+To help you get started, we offer a range of simple privacy policy templates that can be easily customized for your business.
+Whether you want to generate a privacy policy or terms and conditions for your website, GetTerms has both free and comprehensive packages to suit your needs.

 Get a basic privacy policy and Terms of Service with our free privacy policy generator.
-Generate your policy now.
+Generate a privacy policy.